Policy: Office of the Vice Chancellor for Student Life

 - Alerts and notification of emergencies and concerns related to safety and security

-- Notification of policies (examples: payment policies and link to student guides or handbook)
+- Notification of policies (examples: payment, student health insurance requirements)

-- Mandatory disclosures (examples: annual FERPA notification, annual Drug-Free schools notification)
+- Mandatory disclosures (examples: annual student’s “right to know” notification, annual Drug-Free schools notification)

 - Survey invitations (examples: NSSE, Noel Levitz Student Satisfaction) sponsored by the University

-- Unusual exceptions that are determined to be mission-critical and time-sensitive, and come through a member of the Chancellor’s Cabinet
+- Unusual exceptions that are determined to be mission-critical and time-sensitive, and come through the Chancellor or Vice Chancellors

 - Notice of important University business deadlines

-NOTE: Departments that have access to Lyris are still required to follow these guidelines.
+NOTE: Departments that have access to Salesforce are still required to follow these guidelines and must request approval from VCSL before sending mass emails through Salesforce.

 The following offices are delegated the authority for sending official communication to students for their offices without the need for prior approval from the Office of the Vice Chancellor for Student Life: